LuskaBol/luskabol.github.io/_posts/2021-11-08-security-issues-on-FusionPBX.md

 description: This article explains the research made by me and my friends at FusionPBX.
 tags: CVE
 ---
-In this research, we’ve found that FusionPBX is vulnerable to various security issues, but in this article, I will focus on the 4 vulnerabilities that got assigned as CVE.
+In this research, I and two friends have found that FusionPBX is vulnerable to various security issues, but in this article, I will focus on the 4 vulnerabilities that got assigned as CVE.
 These vulnerabilities are:

 1. CVE-2021-43403
 2. CVE-2021-43404